Coherence for adjunctions in a $4$-category: Introduction

 \subsection{Future work}

+We will use the main result in this paper to give a new proof of the coherence Theorem for $3$-dualizable objects in strict symmetric monoidal $3$-categories in the author's PhD Thesis \cite{araujo_thesis}.
+This new proof uses the machinery of fibrations of $4$-groupoids and the associated long exact sequence on homotopy groups to vastly reduce the amount and the complexity of the necessary string diagram calculations.
+In fact, all the necessary string diagram calculations are done in \cite{adj3} and the present paper.
+The final step is essentially just \cite[Chapter 4]{araujo_thesis} and will be the subject of a subsequent paper.

-We will use the main result in this paper to give a new proof of the coherence result for fully dualizable objects in strict symmetric monoidal $3$-categories in the author's PhD Thesis \cite{thesis}.
-The cobordism hypothesis allows us to interpret the corresponding presentation as a finite presentation of the $3$-dimensional fully extended framed bordism category, as a symmetric monoidal $3$-category, although this would require the coherence result to be extended to weak symmetric monoidal $3$-categories.
+The cobordism hypothesis should allow us to interpret the presentation encoding a coherent $3$-dualizable object as giving a finite presentation of the $3$-dimensional fully extended framed bordism category, as a symmetric monoidal $3$-category.
+This would however require the coherence result to be extended to weak symmetric monoidal $3$-categories.
 These results on coherence for adjoints would easily be extended to the case of weak categories, as long as one establishes that our string diagram calculus is valid in that context.
 This is also the subject of ongoing research.

+Concretely, we are working on a theory of semistrict $n$-categories based on composition of string diagrams (\cite{sesquicat},\cite{sesqui_comp}).
+The main obstacle will be establishing the equivalence of this theory to standard models of weak $n$-categories.
+Recent results suggest this might me achievable (\cite[Section 6.2]{griffiths_thesis}).

 A subsequent goal of this project is to use the obtained finite presentation of the bordism category to produce an efficient method for computing the values on $3$-framed manifolds of the fully extended framed Topological Field Theory associated to a fusion category in \cite{dtc}.